Segre classes as integrals over polytopes: Introduction

 The proof of Theorem~\ref{main} is given in \S\ref{proof}.
-It is based on the birational invariance of Segre classes and the fact that, in the standard situation, monomial ideals may be principalized by a sequence of blow-ups at monomial centers of codimension~$2$; this is due to R~Goward (\cite{MR2165388}).
-This fact and an explicit computation in the principal case reduce the proof to showing that the integral appearing in~\eqref{eq:main} is preserved under blow-ups at codimension~$2$ monomial centers.
+It is based on the birational invariance of Segre classes and the fact that r.c.~monomial schemes may be principalized by a sequence of blow-ups at r.c.~monomial centers of codimension~$2$.
+This is proven by C.~Harris~(\cite{arXiv:1310.1261}), extending the analogous result for standard monomial schemes due to R.~Goward (\cite{MR2165388}).
+This fact and an explicit computation in the principal case reduce the proof to showing that the integral appearing in~\eqref{eq:main} is preserved under blow-ups at codimension~$2$ (r.c.) monomial centers.
 This in turn follows from an analysis of triangulations associated with these blow-ups.

-In this note we limit ourselves to proving Theorem~\ref{main} in the standard situation, but it should be noted that the formula holds as stated for a substantially larger class of monomial schemes: the condition that the $X_i$ meet with normal crossings, or even that the ambient variety $V$ is nonsingular, may be relaxed considerably.
-All that is required is that a principalization process such as Goward's holds for schemes that are monomial with respect to the chosen collection of divisors.
-For example, it suffices to assume that $X_i$'s are obtained by intersecting a (possibly singular) variety $V$ with a set of divisors meeting with simple normal crossings in a larger ambient variety, provided $V$ meets all intersections of these divisors properly.
-We may expand on this point in future versions of this paper.
+In~\cite{arXiv:1308.4152} we apply Theorem~\ref{main} to the computation of {\em multidegrees\/} of r.c.~monomial rational maps.
+This is one point of contact of the result presented here with the existing literature: in the case of (standard) monomial rational maps between projective spaces, the multidegrees may be computed by {\em mixed volumes\/} of Minkowski sums of polytopes as an application of the classical Bernstein-Kouchnirenko theorem (see {\em e.g.,\/} \cite{MR2221122}, \S4, or \cite{Dolgachev}, \S3.5).
+In the application reviewed in~\cite{arXiv:1308.4152}, Theorem~\ref{main} leads to an alternative expression for the multidegrees, which reproduces the volume computation for the top multidegree, and generalizes it to the r.c.~setting and to rational maps on any projective variety.
+Formulas for the other multidegrees lead to integral expressions for the mixed volumes appearing in Bernstein-Kouchnirenko.

+It is natural to ask whether a result such as Theorem~\ref{main} may hold for non-monomial schemes.
+One possibility is that an integral formula analogous to~\eqref{main} may hold with $N$ replaced by a suitable body; this would be in line with recent results for intersection numbers of divisors on open varieties, as in~\cite{MR2950767}.
+(In fact, these results were our first motivation to look for formulas for Segre classes in terms of `volumes', which led to the formulation of Theorem~\ref{main}.)
+For a different viewpoint, in~\cite{arXiv:1308.4153} we propose a formulation of the result (in the standard monomial setting) in terms of the {\em log canonical thresholds\/} of suitable extensions of the ideal defining the subscheme.
+This expression makes sense for more general schemes, and may offer a candidate for a generalization of Theorem~\ref{main}.

-{\em Acknowledgments.} The author's research is partially supported by a Simons collaboration grant.
+{\em Acknowledgment.} The author's research is partially supported by a Simons collaboration grant.